AdamJAKing/LoLStatus/readme.txt

 1. You will need a League of Legends developer account to develop the application.
 Go to: https://developer.riotgames.com and sign in - navigate to your API key (this is generated when you create your account)

 JAVA
-1. Create a new Java file inside of com.snessy.lol called LoLConnector.
-2. Give this file a string constant called API_KEY with the value of your API key: public static final String API_KEY = "Yourkeyhere;"
+1. Naviagte to the res folder inside of the project and file named ApiKey.txt.
+Simply paste your key into this file
-3. Open up Database.Java and change DATABASE_USERNAME/PASS to your settings.
+2. Open up Database.Java and change DATABASE_USERNAME/PASS to your settings.
 If you're using a different port, don't forget to change this as well.